-From the Branch list, select the main, a branch, or a
+From the Branch list, select the trunk (SVN only) or

-Warning: A tag is a read-only copy of a Git managed project.
-If you choose to open a tag, you can make changes to your project items but you will be unable to permanently save your changes to an item unless you copy the item to a branch.
-For how to copy an item to a branch, see Copying items from a branch or a tag.
+Warning: A tag is a read-only copy of an SVN or Git managed project.
+If you choose to open a tag, you can make changes to your project items but you will be unable to permanently save your changes to an item unless you copy the item to a branch or the trunk.
+For how to copy an item to a branch, see Copying a Job to a branch.

 Click Finish to launch the selected project in the

-Note: When you work on a Git managed project, depending on the security policy set for Git in Talend Administration Center, you may see a dialog box asking you to provide your Git credentials when the Studio tries to connect to Git.
+Note: When you work on an SVN or Git managed project, depending on the security policy set for SVN and Git in Talend Administration Center, you may see a dialog box asking you to provide your SVN or Git credentials when the Studio tries to connect to the SVN or Git.

-- If the Git credentials are managed by Talend Administration Center and the Git login and password are not specified in user settings or at user creation, you will be prompted to enter your Git login credentials each time the Studio tries to connect to the Git.
+- If the SVN or Git credentials are managed by Talend Administration Center and the SVN or Git login and password are not specified in user settings or at user creation, you will be prompted to enter your SVN or Git login credentials each time the Studio tries to connect to the SVN or Git.

-- If the Git credentials are managed by Talend Studio, you will be prompted to enter your Git login credentials when the Studio tries to communicate with Git and you have the option to store your Git login credentials in the Studio so that you will not be prompted again.
+- If the SVN or Git credentials are managed by Talend Studio, you will be prompted to enter your SVN or Git login credentials when the Studio tries to communicate with the SVN or Git and you have the option to store your SVN or Git login credentials in the Studio so that you will not be prompted again.

-For more information about security policy configuration for Git, see the section Setting up the Security Policy for Git of the Talend Administration Center User Guide.
+For more information about security policy configuration for SVN and Git, see the section Setting up the Security Policy for Git and SVN of the Talend Administration Center User Guide.

 A progress bar appears, and the Talend Studio main window opens.
 A generation engine initialization dialog box displays.
 Wait until the initialization is complete.